bwsw/cloudstack-ui/docs/source/CSUI-Firewall.rst

 .. figure:: _static/Firewall_FilterRules.png

 You can edit the implemented rules right in this modal window by clicking "EDIT" below the list.
-When switching to the edit mode you are enabled to add rules, or delete the selected ones from the list.
+When switching to the edit mode you are enabled to add rules or delete the selected ones from the list.

 To add rules, please, fill in the fields in the panel above the list and click “+”: